Local Development Setup

 127.0.0.1 clinic.myclinic.localhost

-127.0.0.1 portal.myclinic.localhostThen insert a verified domain record in the database:
+127.0.0.1 portal.myclinic.localhostThen insert a verified domain record in the database (look up the org's UUID first):

 INSERT INTO organization_domains (organization_id, domain, domain_type, verification_token, status, verified_at)